AllisonAnz/Stock-Simulator/README.md

 ## Prerequisites

-This project uses two APIs to request data
+This project uses two APIs to requests
 1. Create an IEX Cloud account and get a free API key [IEX Cloud](https://iexcloud.io/)
 2. Get a free API key for [AlphaAvantage](https://www.alphavantage.co/)
 3. Create a .env variable in the projects main directory